smgprojects/notebook/source/_posts/2016-03-21-kanban-style-board-in-atom-and-this-notebook.md

 Kanban boards are all over the place.
 At their simplest, it's just a whiteboard with three colums, 'to do', 'doing', and 'done'.
 You write your tasks on post-it notes, and move them through the columns as you do 'em.
 Simple.

-I'm not sure who's behind it, but 'imdone' has a great atom plugin that monitors your project for key phrases like TO DO in your code or your notes.
+I'm not sure who's behind it, but 'imdone' has a great [atom plugin](https://atom.io/packages/imdone-atom) that monitors your project for key phrases like TO DO in your code or your notes.
 Then, with alt+t, it opens up a board _inside atom_ where you can see all of your tasks - and move them around as you get through them.
 It's pretty cool and works extremely well.
 Only hiccup I've encountered so far is making sure that the `.imdone` config file is in my project folder.

 So, now when I'm writing a note, I can turn any text I want into a `to do` by making it into a special link, `[like this](#todo:)`.
 The combination of imdone with mdwriter's quick [linking to my other notes][4792e1bf] make atom a great environment for writing this open notebook.
+The plugin has some other bits and bobs of functionality (like github issue tracking too!) so a great plugin for this project.

   [4792e1bf]: http://smgprojects.github.io/getting-mdwriter-links-to-work/ "getting mdwriter links to work"